Wellington boot: Origins

-The Duke of Wellington instructed his shoemaker, Hoby of St. James's Street, London, to modify the 18th-century Hessian boot.
+The Duke of Wellington instructed his shoemaker, Hoby of St. James's Street, London, to modify the formal 18th-century Hessian boot, shown in the 1815 portrait by James Lonsdale, recognizable by their tassel.
 The resulting new boot was fabricated in soft calfskin leather, had the trim removed and was cut to fit more closely around the leg.
 The heels were low cut, stacked around an inch (2.5 centimetres), and the boot stopped at mid-calf.
 It was suitably hard-wearing for riding, yet smart enough for informal evening wear.
 The boot was dubbed the Wellington and the name has stuck in English ever since.
-In the 1815 portrait by James Lonsdale, the Duke can be seen wearing the more formal Hessian style boots, which are tasselled.